gpaux/Mediana/index.md

 - Revision of one-sided p-value computation for Log-Rank test.

-- Revision of the call for Statistic in the core function (not visible).

 - Revision of the function to calculate the Hazard Ratio Statistic (HazardRatioStat method).
 By default, this calculation is now based on the log-rank statistic ((O2/E2)/(O1/E1) where O and E are Observed and Expected event in sample 2 and sample 1.
 A parameter can be added using the `method` argument in the parameter list to set-up the calculation based on the Cox method (`par = parameters(method = "Cox"`), see [Analysis model](http://gpaux.github.io/Mediana/AnalysisModel.html#Statisticobject)).

-- Revision of the function to calculate the effect size for time-to-event endpoint (`EffectSizeEventStat` method, based on the `HazardRatioStat` method)

-- Revision of the functions to calculate the ratio of effect size for continuous (`RatioEffectSizeContStat` method), binary (`RatioEffectSizePropStat` method) and event (`RatioEffectSizeEventStat method`) endpoint.

-- Revision of the function to generate the Test, Statistic, Design and result tables in the report.

 - Some bug fixes.